 RHDV – The Rabbit Haemorrhaging Disease Virus is considered a more humane biological control agent with a sudden death about 24 hours after exposure.
 Most animals show no signs of illness, whilst others express signs of elevated temperature, anorexia, lethargy and reddened eyes.
 Domestic Rabbits can be inoculated against RHDV.

-The UFAAG network, including Mosman Council, utilise this control method.
+The SVPC network, including Mosman Council, can utilise this control method dependence on surveyed feral rabbit numbers and if deemed necessary.
 The ideal time for release is early autumn to coincide with high mosquito populations.
-It costs Mosman approximately $500 to implement the program.

 Shooting is the most humane control technique as it results in instant death with little to no suffering to the animal beforehand.
 Non-target animals cannot be affected.
 In an urban context, the close proximity of dwellings limits the application of this control method due to a perceived risk to humans.
-In Mosman, we are limited to shooting on only the most open Parks and Reserves and only between the hours of 10pm and 2am.
-With rabbits active primarily during the hours of twilight, this limits the scope of this technique.
+In Mosman, we are limited to shooting on only the most open Parks and Reserves within all legislative requirements.
+With rabbits active primarily during the hours of twilight, this can limit the scope of this technique.

-Mosman Council provides cage traps for use to residents for use on private property.
+Mosman Council provides cage traps for use to residents for use on private property upon request.
 Residents are instructed in their use and must sign a Memorandum of Understanding saying they will comply with Council policy and animal welfare constraints.
-In the last 6 months, residents using cage traps have failed to catch any rabbits most likely to the high availability of food in the wild.
+It is noted majority of residents using cage traps have failed to catch any rabbits most likely to the high availability of food in the wild.

 Mosman Council does not use lethal baiting or fumigation.